Dennis Richardson (public servant): Background and career

 Richardson was keenly interested in current affairs as a boy.
 He attended the University of Sydney where he received a Bachelor of Arts with Honours (1965–68).
 He started his Australian Public Service career in the Department of External Affairs in 1969.
 His history supervisor had suggested he apply to the Department rather than continuing with plans to become a teacher.

 Between 1969 and 1986 Richardson had various positions in the Department of Foreign Affairs, including postings to Kenya, Papua New Guinea and Indonesia.
 In 1986 he was appointed Head of the Refugee and Humanitarian Branch in the Department of Immigration and Ethnic Affairs.
 In 1987, Richardson moved to the Department of Prime Minister and Cabinet, being appointed Head of the International Division in 1988.
 In 1990-91, Richardson was seconded to Prime Minister Bob Hawke's office where he served as Chief of Staff.
 In 1992, Richardson conducted a review of the Australian Intelligence Community Post Cold War.
 In 1993, Richardson was appointed Deputy Secretary of the Department of Immigration and Multicultural Affairs.
 He was Director-General of the Australian Security Intelligence Organization from October 1996 to May 2005.

 Richardson was Australian Ambassador to the United States of America (2005–2010) and Secretary of the Department of Foreign Affairs and Trade (2010–2012).
 While Australian Ambassador to the US he visited all 50 states, driving with his wife to all but Hawaii.

 In October 2012, Richardson was appointed Secretary of the Department of Defence.
 Richardson announced on 19 April 2017 that he would retire on 12 May 2017.
 Associate Secretary Brendan Sargeant was acting Secretary until the appointment of Greg Moriarty on 4 September 2017.

 Richardson was on the board of the US Studies Centre at Sydney University from 2010-2017.
 Following his retirement from the Public Service, he was appointed to the Board of Linfox Australia.
-In addition to Linfox, Richardson currently serves on the Boards of The National Capital Authority, Vault Cloud, The Australian Wildlife Conservancy, The Canberra Raiders NRL Club and is Chair of StarFlight Victoria.
+In addition to Linfox, Richardson currently serves on the Boards of Vault Cloud, The Australian Wildlife Conservancy, The Canberra Raiders NRL Club and is Chair of StarFlight Victoria.

 In mid 2018, Richardson was appointed by the Australian Government to conduct a Comprehensive Review of Australian Intelligence Legislation.
 A classified report was given to the government in December 2019, with an unclassified report published in December 2020.

+On 21 December 2025, prime minister Anthony Albanese announced that Richardson would lead the Independent Commonwealth Review into Australia's federal law enforcement and intelligence agencies which will investigate the Bondi Beach terrorist attack.

+In January 2026, Richardson was appointed to the Royal Commission on Antisemitism and Social Cohesion following the shooting in Bondi.
+His review will become part of the commission with his assistance being utilised for the inquiry's work.

+In March 2026, Richardson resigned from the Bondi royal commission.